gigasandwich/leetcode-questions/README.md

-Script that fetches and exports leetcode questions into a `SINGLE` pdf file (and txt  for debugging)\n Just run `run.py`
+Script that fetches and exports leetcode questions into a `SINGLE` pdf file (and txt  for debugging).\n Just run `run.py`

 # Dependency installation